PoliticalGraveyard.com

 Marguerite James — of Glendale, Los Angeles County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 1948.
 Female.
 Presumed deceased.
 Burial location unknown.

-Deborah Jamison — Candidate for Presidential Elector for California.
+Deborah Jamison — Peace and Freedom candidate for Presidential Elector for California, 2020 (on behalf of Gloria E. La Riva and Sunil Freeman).
 Female.
 Still living as of 2020.

 Joy L. Janes — of Lakewood, Los Angeles County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 2008.
 Female.
 Still living as of 2008.